ctcl-bregis/ctclsite-rust/config/projects/content/misc/pc_tbm.md

 "tert-Butylthiol" is the codename given to a small AMD Ryzen system that was originally set up for hardware testing.

-Recently, there has been a plan to set the system up for gaming separate from [WBPC1 "Polybutylene Terephthalate"](../pc_pbt) for use outside of the CTCL network due to connection problems on [certain games](https://support.rockstargames.com/articles/206210548/How-to-Resolve-Errors-in-GTA-Online-about-Strict-span-class-highlight-NAT-span-Type) casued by the [network setup](../srv_dxm/).

 ## Configuration
 Current specifications as of March 9, 2024: